 Skip the queues and purchase your tickets to Sea Life Porto before you leave home or when you arrive at Porto.

 Anemona is a sculpture designed for Porto and the beach suburb of Matosinhos by Janet Echelman.

 As the name of the stop suggests if you get off here you can visit the Tourism Office and the Cruise Terminal.

 Stop 12 # Matosinhos Beaches

-Our favorite stop not only for the beach but for the famous Fish Restaurants of Matosinhos.
+Our favourite stop not only for the beach but for the famous Fish Restaurants of Matosinhos.
 Walk 2 streets back from the beach and enjoy some of the best fish in Porto.
-Our favorite restaurant here was Casa Serrao at Rua Herois de Franca #521.
+Our favourite restaurant here was Casa Serrao at Rua Herois de Franca #521.
 We had some of the best-grilled sardines and fish here whilst enjoying a chilled Vino Verde.

 To Travel Too Tip

 If you take the Historical Porto Tour in the morning you can then use this stop to have lunch and catch the Yellow Bus back to the centre if you only have 1 day in Porto.